BlueBrain/nexus-forge/docs/source/interaction.rst

     (usually 0 for a distance based score or 1 for a normalised similarity score) are considered and one of them is picked.

-  * `kgforge.core.commons.strategies.ResolvingStrategy.BEST_MATCH` (default): Only candidates with the highest scores that are potentially below a threshold (default to 0.5) are considered is one them is picked.
+  * `kgforge.core.commons.strategies.ResolvingStrategy.BEST_MATCH` (default): Only candidates with the highest scores that are potentially below a threshold (default to 0.5) are considered.

   * `kgforge.core.commons.strategies.ResolvingStrategy.ALL_MATCHES`: A list of candidates with scores potentially below a threshold are considered.
-The size of the list of candidates can be controlled with a parameter (default to 10).
+The size of the list of candidates can be controlled with a `limit` parameter (default to 10).

 The `KnowledgeGraphForge` class exposes the following function for resolving a str, list of str or a `Resource`: